Skip to contents

 #> 1 2023-11-01 18

-Dropping unexpecrted changes: release()
+Dropping unexpected changes: release()

 Conversely, butterfly::release() drops all rows which had changed from the previous version.
 Note it retains new rows, as these were expected.